cmer/rails-dynamic-form-preview-pattern/README.md

-# Rails Form Preview Pattern
+# Rails Dynamic Form Preview Pattern

 A pattern for live form updates in Rails applications using Turbo Streams and Stimulus.
 This repository serves as both a **demo application** and the **source code** for the pattern.

-## What is the Form Preview Pattern?
+## What is the Dynamic Form Preview Pattern?

-The Form Preview Pattern enables real-time form updates without full page reloads.
+The Dynamic Form Pattern enables real-time form updates without full page reloads.
 As users interact with form fields, the form is submitted in the background and morphed in-place using Turbo Streams.
 This allows for:

 - **Live previews** — Show rendered content (e.g., Markdown) as the user types
 - **Dynamic field updates** — Update dependent fields, calculations, or UI based on input